 And be sure to check out our previous content on the best live chat features for small teams as well as the conversational selling techniques that can help you increase conversions and customer satisfaction using live chat.

-Looking to wow your website visitors?
+Are you looking to wow your website visitors?
 Learn more about our free live chat software.

 Live chat statistics on adoption